playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 };
 ```

-Now that we have our `useOutsideClick` hook written we can use it in our `ContextMenu` component:
+Now that we have our `useOutsideClick` hook written, we can use it in our `ContextMenu` component:

 ```jsx
 const ContextMenu = forwardRef(({ x, y, onClose }, ref) => {